By Raunak Chaudhari (Lab Master, DoLAB)

 Umes Dai (Right Brain, Empowerment Academy) asks a participant during Teach Lab “Why do you look so low?”, to which the participant said, “ASK, don’t ASSUME”.
 And that is what we have been reminding the participants throughout the workshop.
 At this point, we as organizers of the workshop have been focusing most of our attention on helping participants question their assumptions and more importantly, validate their assumptions.
 We felt working on the basis of assumptions is wrong so naturally that we nudged participants constantly to base their decisions on facts and interviews, not assumptions.

 Here’s the long answer.
-It is only natural that we base our actions on our assumptions.
+It is only natural that we base our actions on our assumptions – it is just efficient for our caveman-brains.
 We have survived all this time on the basis of our “knowledge”.
 We think we know.
 We have the right to be stubborn and arrogant about ‘knowing’.
 That’s inevitable.
 We always act on assumptions until we have no more assumptions left to test.
-Really.
 Have you ever planned something?
 There.
 You assumed things would go a certain way and you planned for it.

 So what does this mean for us as designers and for design thinking?
-Looking at our processes from the perspective of minimal behaviors, everything still makes sense.
+Looking at our processes from the perspective of natural behaviors, everything still makes sense.
 Since people (and for us, our students) will inevitably work with assumptions, we should work it into the process as well.
 The idea here is to admit that assumptions exist.
-Now the question is, how could we be more aware of this and more importantly, work in ways that help reduce the influence of assumptions in our decisions.